-Massachusetts had a \$15.9 billion unfunded actuarial accrued OPEB liability as of Jan.
-1, 2015, which we consider sizable, at \$4,451 per capita, but down from \$16.3 billion recorded in 2012, as various reform measures were phased in and OPEB trust fund deposits have been made.
+Massachusetts had a \$16.3 billion unfunded actuarial accrued OPEB liability as of Jan.
+1, 2016, which we consider sizable, at \$4,451 per capita, but down from \$16.3 billion recorded in 2012, as various reform measures were phased in and OPEB trust fund deposits have been made.
 The commonwealth has dedicated tobacco settlement revenues toward its OPEB trust fund to provide a permanent funding source, which we consider a credit positive, although trust fund deposits were made from other sources recently.
 The portion of tobacco settlement money dedicated to the OPEB trust fund is scheduled to increase in 10% increments each year, until it reaches 100%, although in fiscal 2016 the incremental increase was suspended.
-In fiscal 2016, the commonwealth expects to contribute 30% of tobacco settlement money, or approximately \$77 million, to the OPEB trust fund.
+In fiscal 2016, the commonwealth contributed 30% of tobacco settlement money, or approximately \$77 million, to the OPEB trust fund.
 For fiscal 2017, the enacted budget suspended the 10% increase and instead funded the transfer at 10% of tobacco settlement money or \$25.7 million, a substantial decline from prior-year requirements.
-The governor has proposed an amendment that would bring the fiscal 2017 contribution back to 30% or \$77 million; however, the legislature has not yet acted on this proposal.
-The trust had actuarial assets of \$610.0 million as of Jan.
-1, 2015.
-In fiscal 2014, the commonwealth funded 49% of its actuarial annually required OPEB contribution.
+The governor has proposed an amendment that would bring the fiscal 2017 contribution back to 30% or \$76 million; however, the legislature has not yet acted on this proposal.
+The trust had assets of \$760.4 million as of Jan.
+1, 2016.